midcoast-collective/noble-cuts/content/pages/about.md

       roasts are cut to fit in a crock pot, briskets weigh an average of 2-4 lbs.
 If you select a whole cow, you can choose what size you like each of your cuts.
 Please contact us for more information."
-  - question: "Will you ship my order to me? "
-    answer: Absolutely!
-However, because the weight of each order and shipping prices vary, please contact us for a custom quote.
   - question: How long will it take to receive my order?
     answer: Our Noble bundle is available immediately.
 For quarters, halves, and wholes, delivery will vary depending on processing availability and type